amirsojoodi/Manuals-and-Tutorials/Linux/Ignite/README.md

 $IGNITE_HOME\bin\ignite.sh
 ```

 Without any option passed it will load the default configuration file.
 You can run the command with `-i` option for interactive run.
 You have to do these steps for all of the nodes in the network.
-The find eachother immediately.
+They will find eachother immediately.
 You can check the state of the cluster with:

 ```
 ignitevisorcmd.sh